jollyzachary/comma-label-manager/README.md

 - Enter the number of procedures.
 - Click on "Run" to generate the labels.

+## Customizing Image Assets

+Comma includes a collection of image assets located in the `assets` directory of the project.
+These images are used within the application for various elements of the user interface.
+Feel free to use these pre-configured images, or replace them with your own to customize the look and feel of the program.

 ## Updates in Version 1.1

 - Blade length selection for 6", 9", and 12" blades.